 Grants Applications should be submitted during the following solicitation periods:

-Period 1: Application period begins February 1st and ends on March 31st; proposals received during this period shall be evaluated.
+Period 1: Application period begins March 1st and ends on April 30th; proposals received during this period shall be evaluated.
 Those applications that deal with education, community outreach, and/or medical care will be considered for further review.
+Special preference given to projects that pull high risk animals in kill shelters.
 NO Spay/Neuter proposals will be considered for the Spring grant period.
 Grant recipients shall be notified by May 15th.

-Period 2: Application period begins on July 1st and ends on August 31st; proposals received during this period shall be evaluated.
-Those applications that deal with spay and neuter only will be considered for further review.
+Period 2: Application period begins on August 1st and ends on September 30th; proposals received during this period shall be evaluated.
+Those applications that deal with spay and neuter and/or TNR only will be considered for further review.
 Grant recipients shall be notified by October 15th.